 Does Google Workspace DLP protect data shared via third-party apps?

 No, Google Workspace DLP does not directly protect data shared via third-party apps.
 It focuses on securing data within Google Workspace apps like Gmail, Drive, and Docs.
-For third-party app protection, organizations need additional security solutions or API-based integrations with those services.
+For third-party app protection, organizations need additional security service solutions or API-based integrations with those services.

 SaaS Data Protection for Google Workplace

 DoControl’s Data Access Governance and Data Loss Prevention secure your data all across your Google Workspace ecosystem.
 Advanced data classification methods mean that no sensitive data goes undiscovered, and granular automated workflows mean that any detected threat can be mitigated in near real-time.
+Our service offers advanced data protection and real-time monitoring for all users.

 DoControl’s Identity Threat Detection & Response (ITDR) and Insider Risk Management secure your Google Workspace user identities, protecting you from external threat actors or insider threats.
 Data from multiple business-critical SaaS applications and behavior benchmarking for individuals and groups, along with important contextual information from HRIS, EDR and IdP systems enable smart differentiation between normal business activity and suspicious actions.